grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 12. **After bonding inspection** – Remove the weighted items from the device.
 Lift the device carefully out of the frame to avoid damage.
-    Inspect the display for scratches, cracks, large gaps, and ensure it is flush to the enclosure.
+    Inspect the display for scratches, cracks, large gaps, and ensure it's flush to the enclosure.

-13. **Power on device to the Windows Desktop** – Connect the device to power and press the power button.
+14. **Power on device to the Windows Desktop** – Connect the device to power and press the power button.
 Allow the device to boot to the Windows Desktop before moving to the [Procedure Finalize (Display Module)](#procedure-finalize-display) section.